Switching off your gas connection

 Costs

-The current fee is around $870 (including energy retailer fees and Evoenergy fees) or about $1,600 (inc. GST) for a business meter.
-This fee is regulated by the Australian Energy Regulator.
+The current fee for a standard residential connection is around $950 (plus an energy retailer administration fee) or about $1,750 (plus an energy retailer administration fee) for a business meter.
+This fee is regulated and assessed by the Australian Energy Regulator.

 Checklist to turn off your gas connection